Oscar8401/shoppers-signature/README.md

 ## Also important

-If any erros occur during build/test, try these commands:
+If any errors occur during build/test, try these commands:

 ``` bash
 # install webpack